On groups that can be covered by conjugates of finitely many cyclic or procyclic subgroups: Cyclic covering number relative to a group of automorphisms

 Choose elements $s_i\in S_i$ of order $2$, and for each $1\leq i\leq k$ let $h_i=(s_1,s_2,\ldots, s_i,1,\ldots,1)$.
 Since each $s_i$ is non-central in $S_i$, the sequence of centralizers $C(h_1)\supset C(h_2)\supset \cdots \supset C(h_k)$ is strictly decreasing.
 Hence the elements $\{h_i\}$ lie in different $\Phi$-orbits.
 Since $\{h_i\}$ have prime order (namely order $2$), they satisfy the hypotheses of Lemma~\ref{lem:dp} and hence $\CC(H,\Phi)\geq k$. \end{proof}

 Before stating our last result of this section, we introduce one more definition.

 \begin{Definition}\rm Let $G$ be a discrete or profinite group.
-We will say that $G$ has {\it property (FMHFG)} \footnote{(FMHFG) stands for `finitely many homomorphisms to a finite group'} if for any finite group $F$ there are only finitely many homomorphisms from $G$ to $F$. \end{Definition}
+We will say that $G$ has {\it property (FMHFG)}\footnote{(FMHFG) stands for `finitely many homomorphisms to a finite group'.} if for any finite group $F$ there are only finitely many homomorphisms from $G$ to $F$. \end{Definition} \begin{Remark}\rm A discrete (resp. profinite) group $G$ has (FMHFG) if and only if for any $i\in\dbN$ it has finitely many subgroups (resp. open subgroups) of index $i$. \end{Remark}

 Clearly finitely generated groups have (FMHFG).
 A simple example of an infinitely generated group with (FMHFG) is the direct sum or product of an infinite collection of finite groups of pairwise coprime orders.